stefanverhoeff/friends-map/README.md

   - Different algorythms for displaying groups

 ### Bugs
-- First click on side bar is in the ocean
+- First click on friend in side bar shows in the ocean

 ### Promotion ideas
 - Nice design
 - Facebook Like and Share buttons
+- Authentic Facebook login button
 - Opengraph meta tags
 - SEO
   - Title with keywords: friend, map, etc